Mass Effect 3: Controversies

+Ending

 The ending of Mass Effect 3 was poorly received by players, who felt that it did not meet their expectations.
 Displeased fans organized an internet campaign called "Retake Mass Effect" to demand a better ending to the game, part of which included a charity drive for the organization Child's Play.
 Public outcry over the game's outcome drew conflicting responses from organizations such as the US-based Better Business Bureau and Federal Trade Commission as well as the UK-based Advertising Standards Authority (ASA) as to whether BioWare had engaged in false advertising and misled consumers under existing law.
 On April 5, 2012, BioWare announced a free DLC pack that would expand upon the ending and address criticism.
 The expansion, Extended Cut, was released for most platforms on June 26, 2012.
 Critical and fan reaction towards the pack was generally mixed.

+Other controversies

+Some fans and special interest groups vocally objected to the inclusion of expanded same sex romance options for Shepard.
+Kevin VanOrd of GameSpot and Craig Takeuchi of the Georgia Straight highlighted instances of dismissive comments against the game's same-sex relationship content which were posted on several websites in their respective articles.
+Queerty suggested that some of the user-generated comments posted on Metacritic were indicative of a review bomb movement to intentionally lower the game's user rating in response to the romance content.
+In April 2012, Jeff Brown, VP of corporate communications at EA, claimed that his company was inundated by "several thousand" letters and emails protesting the inclusion of LGBT content in the video games it publishes like Mass Effect 3.
+EA issued a statement denying that it came under pressure by any groups to include LGBT characters in their games, but acknowledged that it has voluntarily worked with pro-LGBT groups to discuss appropriate content as well as the harassment of players in online forums.
+James Brightman of Gameindustry.biz noted that many of the letters appeared to have originated from addresses in the US State of Florida and were likely coordinated by local anti-LGBT groups based there.